cylc/cylc-doc/src/user-guide/remote-job-management.rst

   polling functionality.

-  - This is because jobs can complete (and then be forgotten by the batch system) while the network, suite host, or suite server program is down (e.g. between suite shutdown and restart).
+  - This is because jobs can complete (and then be forgotten by the batch system) while the network, suite host, or :term:`scheduler` is down (e.g. between suite shutdown and restart).
-  - To handle this we get the automatic job wrapper code to write job messages and exit status to *job status files* that are interrogated by suite server programs during job polling operations.
+  - To handle this we get the automatic job wrapper code to write job messages and exit status to *job status files* that are interrogated by :term:`schedulers <scheduler>` during job polling operations.
   - Job status files reside on the job host, so the interrogation is done over SSH.